How to Analyze an “As Is” Business Process

 Click the image below to claim your free business process template.

-There’s a lot more to analyzing a business process, and I have another video that goes into this technique in more depth.
+There’s a lot more to mapping a business process, and I have another video that goes into this technique in more depth.

 Sign up for weekly updates and access to the FREE Quick Start to Success workshop: